aws-samples/serverless-patterns/apigw-lambda-authorizer/README.md

-# Amazon API Gateway REST API with Resource Policy
+# Amazon API Gateway REST API with Lambda Token Authorizer

 The SAM template deploys an Amazon API Gateway REST API endpoint that uses a Lambda Token Authorizer for access control.